Seme4eg/vim/01_advanced.md

 # Additional info

-`CTRL-G` - show your location in the file and the file status.
+`ga` - prints the number of the character under the cursor

-`g?` - rotates selected text by 13 characters (bu, h npghnyyl gevrq vg..)
+`g?` - encrypt a block of text with the rot13 algorithm (rotates selected text by 13 characters) (bu, h npghnyyl gevrq vg..)

+`g??` - encrypts the current line

+`C-p/n` (in insert mode) - searches backward for a word to complete

 `set showbreak=_` - make long lines more readable

 `:help usr_11.txt` - **recovering from a crash**

+`:preserve` - This command writes all the edits to the swap file.
+The original file remains unchanged and will not be changed until you do a :write or exit with ZZ .
+If the system crashes, you can use the swap file to recover all your edits.
+Note that after a :preserve , you can recover even if the original file is lost.Without this command, you need both the original file and the swap file to recover.

 **operating on search matches using 'gn'**: